Stupid TV, Be More Funny cover art

 This comprehensive account of the meteoric rise of The Simpsons combines incisive pop culture criticism and interviews with the show’s creative team that take listeners inside the making of an American phenomenon during its most influential decade, the 1990s.

-Through interviews with the show's legendary staff and whip-smart analysis, Siegel charts how The Simpsons developed its singular sensibility throughout the ‘90s, one that was at once groundbreakingly subversive for a primetime cartoon and shocking wholesome.
+Through interviews with the show's legendary staff and whip-smart analysis, Siegel charts how The Simpsons developed its singular sensibility throughout the ‘90s, one that was at once groundbreakingly subversive for a primetime cartoon and shockingly wholesome.
 The result is a definitive history of The Simpsons' most essential decade.

 ©2025 Alan Siegel (P)2025 Grand Central Publishing

-Art Film & TV
+Art Entertainment & Performing Arts Film & TV

 What listeners say about Stupid TV, Be More Funny